Zero6992/chatGPT-discord-bot/README.md

 # ChatGPT Discord Bot

 > ### This is a project that provides you to build your own Discord bot using ChatGPT
->
-> ⭐️ If this repo helps you, a star is the biggest support for me and also helps you stay up-to-date
 ---
 > **Warning**
 >